By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 There are several forms that the hypoglycemic syndrome can take and we will adopt Dr. Samra’s classification;

 Vitamin B1 plays a role in the production of thyroxin, as does phenylalanine and tyrosine (the latter is the immediate forerunner of thyroxin).
 Thyroxin is also needed in the conversion of beta-carotene to vitamin A. Iodine deficiency may also be a factor in hypothyroidism.
+Also look up Hypothyroidism in Index.

 Type 6, Cellular Level Hypoglycemia (Hypoglycia) This is energy starvation at the level of brain cells.
 The person may have a normal GTT but presents the same hypoglycemic symptoms.
 This may be caused by a dysfunction in enzymes involved with glucose metabolism, usually as a result of an abnormal zinc/copper ratio or other type of heavy metal toxicity.
 Zinc is a coenzyme in the break down of glucose to simpler biochemical substances, before being used as energy inside brain cells.
 High copper levels depress zinc levels and vice versa.
 See also hypoglycia.
 Other coenzymes and vitamins are also involved in glucose metabolism inside the mitochondria.